 I’ve tried a few action cams, the Polaroid Cube, GoPro Hero 5 session, a GoPro Hero clone.
-They all produced excellent video but poor stills.
+They all produced reasonable video but poor stills.
 As far as I can see the actions cams do not actually take photos – what they produce is a screen grab from their video.
-This is why the quality is poor often blurry and dull.
+The quality is poor dynamic range and often just blurry mush.

 In the Himalaya’s I started using my phone while riding having lost the action cam on a ride just prior.
 When I managed to frame the scene correctly I captured a couple of most memorable images of the ride prompting me to rethink how can I get a proper photo while riding.

 I went to Yodobashi camera and looked at the rugged outdoor cameras but the controls are for right hand operation, same as the compact cameras available which makes it too awkward to use with left hand while riding (our right hand obviously is attached to throttle).
 I looked at the latest range of wearable cameras that claim to have high MP photos but the stills are rubbish, same mushy video screen grabs.

 Not sure where exactly but reading many photography review sites I came upon this device from a few years ago – the Sony QX-10.
 This is a proper Sony camera designed to be operated with your smartphone providing the screen. (there is a clip to have it attach to your phone not shown) It has a quality lens with 10 times optical zoom, Sony 18mp camera sensor as used in their Cybershot range and all the still image processing you get with a Sony camera.
 I got it used but with short guarantee on Amazon Marketplace Japan complete with a 64GB quality micro SD card included for under $90 Aus delivered which I thought was a reasonable price.